Canada

 Head to the Old Port area in Montreal with your kids.
 Photo Credit: Catherine Parker

-Top Things to do in Montreal in Winter with Kids
+Top Things to Do in Montreal in Winter with Kids

 Breakfast at one of Montreal’s Bakeries